Faizu-Emperor/AyurSutra/README.md

 ---

+## 🚀 Deployment (Streamlit App)

+This project is deployed using **Streamlit**, providing an interactive interface for:

+- Uploading patient data
+- Predicting wellness score using the LSTM model
+- Predicting recovery archetype using the ANN classifier
+- Visualizing trends and wellness insights

 ## 💻 Tech Stack

 - Python 3
+- LSTM, ANN
 - TensorFlow / Keras
 - NumPy, Pandas
 - Matplotlib, Seaborn
+- Streamlit

 ---